MLB Trade Rumors: Gary Sanchez For J.T. Realmuto Trade Talks Heat Back Up

-Talks have been swirling for almost three months that the Yankees have to upgrade at catcher, and that J.T.
+Talks have been swirling for almost three months that the Yankees have to upgrade at catcher and that J.T.
 Realmuto is who they have their eye on.
-It is no longer a point of hypothetical thinking in saying that Sanchez is the worst defensive starting catcher in baseball, as was reported at The Inquisitr.
+It is no longer a point of hypothetical thinking in saying that Sanchez is the worst defensive starting catcher in baseball, as was reported at the Inquisitr.
 Lately, his bat has not been making up for the runs he is giving away with defensive lapses and an alleged lack of hustle.
 Add in that he has missed two months of the season with groin injuries, and Sanchez is no longer a piece that manager Aaron Boone can depend on.

 While Austin Romine has been a solid backup, and some argue that his defense and on-field leadership makes up for his weak bat, the Yankees generally go for the total package when it comes to their primary backstops.
 That is the reason that the J.T.
 Realmuto talks never seem to die down.
 The early thinking was that a straight swap may take place, but giving up a bat with the potential of Sanchez’s is iffy.
 He could become a stable and explosive hitter over an entire season rather than in spurts if he was more confident of his overall game, as theorized by Joel Sherman of the New York Post.